Naples, FL Solar Panels

 Key Takeaways

-- Florida homeowners keep more of their savings thanks to a full sales tax exemption, a property tax exemption, and net metering at the full retail rate.
+- Florida homeowners keep more of their savings thanks to a full sales tax exemption on solar equipment, a 100% property tax exemption on added home value, and net metering credits.

-- A typical Naples home can save around $84,000 over 25 years — with options to buy or lease starting at just $130/month.
+- A typical Naples home can save around $84,000 over 25 years with solar — with options to buy outright or lease starting at just $130/month with no upfront cost.

 Naples Electricity Prices

-Florida residential electricity rates rose from 11.9¢ per kWh in 2021 to 14.1¢ per kWh in 2024 — an increase of roughly 18.5%.
-As the chart shows, Florida has consistently tracked below the national average, but the gap is narrowing.
+Florida’s residential electricity rate rose from 11.9 cents per kWh in 2021 to 14.1 cents in 2024 — an increase of nearly 19%.
+While still below the national average of 16.5 cents, the upward trend is clear.

 Price of Energy: Florida vs National Average